-Insights Into Avebury And The Culture That Created It
+Insights which might, directly or indirectly, help understand Avebury And The Culture That Created It

 (Quotations Appear In Random Order)